-(with password from Amplitude Help Desk - see number below) REGISTRY LOGIN PORTAL
+(with password from Amplitude Help Desk - see details below) REGISTRY LOGIN PORTAL

 Launch of the NAHR to all BHS members at Manchester BHS AGM - March 2012